dbt-labs/corp/handbook/benefits.md

 ### **Retirement & Pension Plans**

 As previously mentioned we look to target locally relevant and competitive benefit options and retirement and pension plans fall under the same philosophy.
-We are currently working towards getting each required Pension scheme and retirement plan solidified.
+We are currently working towards getting each required pension scheme and retirement plan solidified.
 More details will be forthcoming.

 ## [Healthcare Benefits (US)](https://www.notion.so/dbtlabs/US-Healthcare-Benefits-Overview-650cf65d9612445a8d7ce41e936b307f?pvs=4)